bailey27/cppcryptfs/README.md

 copy  C:\test.txt V:\test.txt
 ```

 Here is an example cygwin bash scrypt.
-Note thatn in bash, you need to
+Note that in bash, you need to
 use double-backslashes in the mount paths.